nextapps-de/flexsearch/README.md

 # FlexSearch v0.8 (Preview)

+## What's New

+- Persistent indexes support for: IndexedDB (Browser), SQLite, Postgres, MongoDB, Clickhouse, Redis, Redis-JSON
+- Enhanced language customization via the new Encoder class
+- Searching single terms is 7 times faster
+- Enhanced support for larger indexes or larger result sets
+- Improved offset and limit processing achieve up to 100 times faster traversal performance through large datasets
+- Support for larger In-Memory index with unlimited key size (the defaults maximum keystore limit is: 2^27)
+- Greatly enhanced performance of the whole text encoding pipeline
+- Improved indexing of numeric content (Triplets)
+- Immediate result sets and resolver
+- Basic Resolver: Collapse, And, Or, Output formatter
+- Improved charset collection
+- New charset preset "extreme" which greatly reduces memory consumption
+- Performance gain when polling tasks to the index by using "Event-Loop-Caches"
+- Memory consumption was reduced

 ## Persistent Indexes

 FlexSearch provides a new Storage Adapter where indexes are delegated through persistent storages.